christianhaitian/arkos/ports/ports.md

 Title="Rocks_N_Diamonds ."
 Desc="A Boulderdash type game by Holger Schemel with many unique features, such as the ability to play remade levels from Boulderdash, Emerald Mine and Supaplex and many more levels." porter="Christian_Haitian" locat="rocksndiamonds.zip"

 Title="SorR ."
 Desc="Streets of Rage Remake.
 Just add your own sorr.dat file, mod folder, and palettes folder into the ports/sorr folder.
 See the wiki for more info on this" porter="Christian_Haitian" locat="SorR.zip"

+Title="Spelunky ."
+Desc="Spelunky Classic HD.
+A modified version of Derek Yu's game Spelunky Classic.
+Based on the source code published in Humble Weekly Bundle: Play and Create with GameMaker (not original 1.1 release)." porter="Christian_Haitian" locat="Spelunky.zip"

+Title="SuperTux ."
+Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
+This is a 169MB download and will take a while to download and install.
+It will also be downloaded from a server in China due to Github file size restrictions." porter="Christian_Haitian" locat="SuperTux.zip"